felixivance/moringa-containerization/kubernetes/explanation.md

 ## StatefulSet

-- **mongo-statefulset.yaml**: Defines a StatefulSet resource for MongoDB to manage the deployment and scaling of MongoDB pods.
+- **/stateful-sets/mongo-statefulset.yaml**: Defines a StatefulSet resource for MongoDB to manage the deployment and scaling of MongoDB pods.
 It includes volumeClaimTemplates to ensure persistent storage for each MongoDB pod.

+## Policies

+- **/policies/network-policies.yaml**: This network policy allows incoming traffic from any pod with the label app: backend to any pod with the label app: client on port 8000.

 ## Accessing the Application